jonatan-branting/nvim-better-n/README.md

 Using this binding for that motion would, without this plugin, be rather cumbersome in the cases were you wanted to press it multiple times.

+It should also be noted that this frees up both `;`, and `,` for other actions, as `n` will instead handle their current task.

 ## Install
 Install as usual, using your favourite plugin manager.